Norbiox/.dotfiles/README.md

 # .dotfiles
-My dotfiles, use as git bare repository
+My dotfiles and other configuration stuff.
+Use as git bare repository